pappkamerad/nostromo-theme-sublime/README.md

 <img src="https://raw.githubusercontent.com/pappkamerad/nostromo-theme-sublime/master/assets/screenshot_main.png"/>

 ### Install via Package Control
-If you are using [Package Control](https://packagecontrol.io/), you can install the theme via the `Package Control: Install Package` menu item. <br>Find it as `Nostromo Theme` in the packages list.
+If you are using [Package Control](https://packagecontrol.io/), you can install the theme via the `Package Control: Install Package` menu item. <br>Find it as `Nostromo Color Scheme` in the packages list.

 ### Install manually
 1. Download the theme